Gas Line Installation: Cost, Safety Requirements & What to Know

 What's the difference between black iron pipe and CSST for gas lines?

 Black iron pipe is a rigid, threaded steel pipe widely used for main gas lines and long runs.
 CSST (Corrugated Stainless Steel Tubing) is a flexible alternative commonly used for branch lines and appliance connections.
-CSST installs faster and can navigate around obstacles more easily, but it requires mandatory #6 AWG copper bonding per current NFPA 54 and IFGC codes to prevent lightning-related damage.
+CSST installs faster and can navigate around obstacles more easily, but standard yellow CSST requires mandatory #6 AWG copper bonding under current NFPA 54 and IFGC codes to prevent lightning-related arc damage.

 How do I know if my existing gas line can handle a new appliance?